matthew-brett/curious-git/curious_git.rst

     git status

-Git has not previously seen a file called ``references.bib`` so this file is "untracked".
-Git has seen ``clever_analysis.py`` and ``fancy_figure.png``, so these files are tracked, and git sees that they are modified compared to the copy that the staging area knows about.
+The staging area does not list a file called ``references.bib`` so this file is "untracked".
+The staging area does contain an entry for ``clever_analysis.py`` and ``fancy_figure.png``, so these files are tracked.
+Git has checked the hashes for these files, and they are different from the hashes in the staging area, so git knows these files have changed, compared the versions listed in the staging area.

 Before we add our changes, we confirm that they are as we expect with: